Frequently Asked Questions | National Humanities Center

 My document includes non-English language characters.
 Will the system support these?

-The PDF conversion software does not support all non-English language characters.
+The PDF conversion software that our platform uses does not support all non-English language characters.
 Review the PDF after uploading to be sure the characters appear correctly.
 Applicants can save their document as a PDF first, then upload again.
 Adobe Acrobat should support non-English characters.

 My document was exactly the correct length in my original document, but when I viewed the PDF version of my upload, it exceeded the required word limit.
 What should I do?